-The image resolution is something most of us quickly comprehend because everyone can understand that an image has height and width.
-So it would seem that everything is pretty simply expressed in width and height terms, or x pixels by y pixels.
-That is assuming everything is treated squarely, unfortunately in digitized data, pixels are often not considered square in their basic form.
-Most images pixels have a fixed size in pixel terms but a differing aspect ratio when viewed, are far from square.
+Image resolution is a subject most of us quickly comprehend because it is easily understood that an image has height and width.
+So it would seem that images or film frames are simply expressed in width and height terms, or x by y pixels.
+That is assuming everything is treated as square.
+Unfortunately in digitized data, pixels are often not considered square in their basic form.
+Most images have a fixed size in pixel terms but a differing aspect ratio when viewed, which are far from square.

 Square & Non Square Pixels - What Are They?

 Pixels in the graphics world are deemed square.
-However pixels in SD are non-square.
+However pixels in SD (standard definition) are non-square.
 For example a 100 pixel vertical line may be longer or shorter than a 100 pixel horizontal line on a video monitor, depending on the video system being viewed.
-Pixels in HD are fortunately, square.
+Pixels in HD fortunately are square.

-Although the widescreen image is physically smaller in real terms, there is one very important advantage that outweighs the bad: We don’t miss out on any of the frame compared to the much older practice, called pan and scan where the left and right sides of the frame are cut off so as to fill the TV screen, have you seen the Magnificent Four And A Half - does not have quite the same ring does it, but I suspect you have?
-From an artistic point of view, the widescreen version is what the director intended for us to see, and it is what we see at the movie theatre.
+Although the widescreen image is physically smaller in real terms, there is one very important advantage that outweighs the bad.
+We don’t miss out on any of the frame compared to the much older practice pan and scan, where the left and right sides of the frame are cut off to fill the TV screen.
+Have you seen the Magnificent Four & a Half?
+It does not have quite the same ring does it, but I suspect many of you have?
+From an artistic point of view, the widescreen version is what the director intended for us to watch and it is what we saw at the movie theatre.

-It is interesting to note it can become very confusing because even though an image is stored on a four by three (4:3) piece of 35mm negative, the image can be projected and captured by using anamorphic lenses.
-Which will stretch and unstretch the image, changing the aspect ratio, the word anamorphic derives from the Greek words meaning formed again.
+Image resolution and sizing can become very confusing.
+Even though an image is stored on a four by three (4:3) piece of 35mm negative.
+The image itself will be projected and captured by using anamorphic lenses.
+These lenses stretch and unstretch the image, changing the aspect ratio.
+The word anamorphic derives from the Greek words meaning formed again.

 The most common aspect ratios used today in the presentation of films in movie theatres are Widescreen (Academy) 1.85:1 and Cinemascope 2.39:1.

-Converting formats of unequal ratios is done by either cropping the original image to the receiving format's aspect ratio, by adding horizontal mattes (letterboxing) or vertical mattes (pillarboxing) to retain the original format's aspect ratio, or by distorting the image to fill the receiving format's ratio.
+Converting formats of unequal ratios is achieved by either cropping the original image to the receiving format's aspect ratio or by adding horizontal (letterboxing), or vertical mattes (pillarboxing), to retain the original formats aspect ratio.
+Alternatively the image can be distorted to fill the receiving format's ratio.
 See Deliverables for a greater insight.

 In motion picture formats, the physical size of the film area between the sprocket perforations determines the image's size.
 The universal standard is a frame that is four perforations high.
 The film itself is 35 mm wide (1.38 in), but the area between the perforations is 24.89 mm×18.67 mm (0.980 in×0.735 in), leaving the de facto ratio of 4:3, or 1.33:1.